La Grande Illusion: Plot

 At Wintersborn, the pair are reunited with a fellow prisoner, Rosenthal, from the original camp.
-Rosenthal is a wealthy French Jew, a naturalized French citizen who generously shares the food parcels he receives.
+Rosenthal is a wealthy French Jew who generously shares the food parcels he receives.
 Boëldieu comes up with an idea, after carefully observing how the German guards respond to an emergency.
 He volunteers to distract the guards for the few minutes needed for Maréchal and Rosenthal to escape.
 After a commotion staged by the prisoners, the guards are ordered to assemble them in the fortress courtyard.
 During the roll call, it is discovered that Boëldieu is missing.
 He makes his presence known high up in the fortress, drawing the German guards away in pursuit.
 Maréchal and Rosenthal take the opportunity to lower themselves from a window by a homemade rope and flee.

 Rauffenstein stops the guards from firing at Boëldieu and pleads with his friend to give himself up.
-Boëldieu refuses, and Rauffenstein reluctantly shoots him with his pistol, aiming for his legs but fatally hitting him in the stomach.
+Boëldieu refuses, and Rauffenstein reluctantly shoots him with his pistol, aiming for his legs, but misses and accidentally (and fatally) hits him in the stomach.
 Nursed in his final moments by a grieving Rauffenstein, Boëldieu laments that the whole purpose of the nobility and their usefulness to both French and German culture is being destroyed by the war.
-He expresses pity for von Rauffenstein, who will have to find a new purpose in the postwar world.
+He expresses pity for Rauffenstein, who will have to find a new purpose in the postwar world.

 Maréchal and Rosenthal journey across the German countryside, trying to reach neutral Switzerland.
 Rosenthal injures his foot, slowing Maréchal down.
 They quarrel and part, but then Maréchal returns to help his comrade.
-They take refuge in the modest farmhouse of a German woman, Elsa, who lost her husband at Verdun, along with three brothers, at battles which, with quiet irony, she describes as "our greatest victories."
+They take refuge in the modest farmhouse of a German woman, Elsa, who lost her husband at Verdun, along with three brothers, at battles which, with quiet irony, she describes as "our greatest victories".
 She takes them in and does not betray them to a passing army patrol.
 She and Maréchal fall in love, despite not speaking each other's language, but he and Rosenthal eventually leave from a sense of duty after Rosenthal recovers from his injury.
 Maréchal declares he will come back to Elsa and her young daughter, Lotte, if he survives the war.

 A German patrol sights the two fugitives crossing a snow-covered valley.
-They fire a few rounds, but then their commanding officer orders them to stop, saying the pair have crossed into Switzerland.
+They fire a few rounds, but their commanding officer, hurrying to the scene, orders them to stop, saying the pair have crossed into Switzerland.